sghaskell/splunk-add-on-for-zenoss/README.md

 **Index Repeat Events (Optional)**: Index repeat events.
 Index an event every time the count increments for an evid.
 This will result in the same event getting indexed with a new latestTime timestamp.
 This is useful for fine grained analytics on events.
 This setting could lead to an increase in indexing volume depending on your environment.
 **Sourcetype**: Set to Manual and leave blank to set to 'zenoss-events'

-##More Settings
+## More Settings
 **Interval**: Defaults to 60 seconds
 **Host**: specify zenoss hostname
 **Index**: specify zenoss index

 # Credential Management
-Use the **Credential Management** dashboard to securely store credentials for your Zenoss server instances.
+Use the **Credential Management** dashboard to securely store credentials, including Zenoss Cloud tokens, for your Zenoss server instances.
 The dashboard is a CRUD interface to the storage/passwords REST endpoint.
 You can **create, update, delete and reveal the password** for any credentials stored.
 Right click on any row to reveal a context menu for the **update** and **delete** actions.
 You can also leverage the realm field to describe a connection; e.g. - prod or dev.

 # Configuring Zenoss Event Custom Alert Action